placrosse/kodo/docs/source/hacking_kodo.rst

 Namespaces and Directories
 --------------------------

-All classes defined in the ``kodo`` namespaces should be placed in the ``src/kodo`` folder and their corresponding unit tests should be placed in ``test/src/``
+All classes defined in the ``kodo`` namespace should be placed in the ``src/kodo`` folder and their corresponding unit tests should be placed in ``test/src/``